gentee/docs-gentee/stdlib/buffer.md

 The _Base64_ function converts a value of the _buf_ type into a string in __base64__ encoding and returns it.

+### DecodeInt\(buf b, int offset\) int

+The _DecodeInt_ function gets an integer from a parameter of _buf_ type.  _offset_ is the offset in the buffer at which to read the number.
+The function reads 8 bytes and returns them as an integer.

 ### Del\(buf b, int off, int length\) buf

 The _Del_ function removes part of the data from the byte array. _off_ is the offset of the data to be deleted, _length_ is the number of bytes to be deleted.
 If _length_ is less than zero, then the data will be deleted to the left of the specified offset.
 The function returns the _b_ variable in which the deletion occurred.

+### EncodeInt\(buf b, int i\) buf

+The _EncodeInt_ function adds an integer number to a specified variable of _buf_ type.
+Since the *int* value occupies 8 bytes, 8 bytes are appended to the buffer regardless of the _i_ parameter value.
+The function returns the *b* parameter.

 ### Hex\(buf b\) str